plangrid/pdf-annotate/README.md

 Annotations that are defined by width/height
 (square, circle, text, etc) require `x1`, `y1`, `x2`, `y2` attributes, while annotations
 that are defined by a list of points (line, polygon, polyline) require a `points` attribute.
-All annotation require a `page` attribute, which determines which page of the PDF the annotations will be placed on.
+All annotations require a `page` attribute, which determines which page of the PDF the annotations will be placed on.

 ### Metadata